Alan Bradley (writer): Writing career

 Upon his return to Canada after the award ceremony, Bradley took a few weeks off, and then spent seven months turning the submitted fifteen pages into a full-length novel.
 The Sweetness at the Bottom of the Pie was published in the UK in January 2009 and in Canada in February 2009.
 The book has since developed into a series of novels about young Flavia de Luce solving various crimes in a 1950s village.
 The second installment (The Weed That Strings the Hangman's Bag) was published in March 2010, the third (A Red Herring without Mustard) in February 2011, the fourth (I Am Half-Sick of Shadows) in December 2011, and the fifth (Speaking from Among the Bones) in January 2013.
 The sixth book, The Dead in Their Vaulted Arches, was released in early 2014.
 The series has been extended to ten books, up from an original order of six.
 Bradley's Thrice the Brinded Cat Hath Mew'd: A Flavia de Luce Novel was published in 2016 with positive reviews.

+In May 2023, it was announced that The Sweetness at the Bottom of the Pie would be adapted as a feature film entitled Flavia, with Molly Belle Wright starring as Flavia.